krishop90/ClassCloud/README.md

 Get Lectures: Users can fetch a list of lectures, with filtering options like course or date.

-4. Notes Feature (note feature where user can upload ppt/pptx/pdf to all the users) Upload Notes/Presentations: users can upload lecture materials (such as PDF or PPT files) for students.
+4. Notes Feature (note feature where user can upload ppt/pptx/pdf to all the users) Upload Notes/Presentations: users can upload lecture materials (such as PDF or PPT files) for other users to download and read it later.

 5. community / real time chat feature
    Done with communities creation , deletion , update , invite , request , kick out , join and real time chat feature